-The App translator option is part of the new Manifest & resource options in App Cloner 2.3, which can be unlocked by purchasing the Manifest & resource options add-on.
+The App translator option is part of the Manifest & resource options, which can be unlocked by purchasing the Manifest & resource options add-on.

 Often apps are localized only for a limited number of languages.
 The App translator option allows you edit and translate resource strings found inside apps and thus build a new translated version of the app.